eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

-        association, described in \[Topic 9\], the PID Provider or Attestation Provider can verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the WTE public key.
+        association, described in \[Topic 9\], the PID Provider or Attestation Provider can verify that the private key belonging to this public key is protected by the same WSCD as the private key belonging to the ITE public key.
 Thus, the PID Provider or Attestation Provider can trust this new public key.
+The ITE contains a revocation mechanism that enables the Wallet Provider to communicate a compromise of the WSCD.

-3. The Wallet Provider issues a Wallet Instance Attestation (WIA) to the Wallet Instance.
-The WIA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Instance Attestation (and hence the Wallet Instance itself).
+4. The Wallet Provider issues a Wallet Instance Attestation (WIA) to the Wallet Instance.
+The WIA contains information allowing a PID Provider, an Attestation Provider, or a Relying Party, to verify that the Wallet Provider did not revoke the Wallet Instance Attestation (and hence the Wallet Instance itself), possibly on behalf of the user.
 The WIA and the revocation mechanisms for Wallet Instances are described in \[Topic 38\].

-4. The Wallet Instance requests the User to set up a User authentication mechanism.
+5. The Wallet Instance requests the User to set up a User authentication mechanism.
 User authentication is necessary when (or before) the Wallet Instance asks the User for approval to present some attributes to a Relying Party, see [section 6.6.3.4](#6634-wallet-instance-obtains-user-approval-for-presenting-attributes).
 User